dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-03-Power-of-Transfer-Learning.md

 ## Cat Classifier

-Back to cats, suppose we run the algorithm using different training set sizes.
+Cats again!
+Suppose we run the algorithm using different training set sizes.
 For example, if you have 1,000 examples, we train separate copies of the algorithm on 100, 200, 300, ..., 1000 examples.
 Following are the different learning curves, where desired performance(green) along with dev(red) error and train(blue) error are plotted against the number of training examples.

 Consider this learning curve,